Explore Brodick

 Frequently asked questions

-The gateway to the Isle of Arran, Brodick Castle and Country Park, Goat Fell (Arran's highest peak), the Arran Distillery nearby, and the main village on Scotland's most accessible island Roam surfaces the hidden gems that make Brodick worth exploring.
+Brodick is a place in Isle of Arran known for the gateway to the Isle of Arran, Brodick Castle and Country Park, Goat Fell (Arran's highest peak), the Arran Distillery nearby, and the main village on Scotland's most accessible island.
+Brodick is the main settlement on the Isle of Arran and the arrival point for the ferry from Ardrossan.
+The population is around 1,000.

-Yes — Roam is live in Brodick and across North Ayrshire.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Brodick and across Isle of Arran.
+It is available on iOS and Android.